BitcoinDesign/Guide/guide/inheritance-wallet/making-changes.md

 The transaction is now ready for Alice to sign as well.
 However, there is no central server coordinating or automatically syncing transaction information between Bob and Alice's devices, because our app aims to work in the most [self-custodial way]({{ '/guide/inheritance-wallet/overview/#role-of-the-wallet-provider' | relative_url }}) possible.

-This means that Bob has to manually share the partially signed transaction (PSBT) with Alice.
+This means that Bob has to manually share the [partially signed bitcoin transaction]({{ '/guide/glossary/#partially-signed-bitcoin-transaction-psbt' | relative_url }}) (PSBT) with Alice.
 Our app offers a variety of different sharing options.
 Bob chooses to generate a QR code, so that Alice can scan it conveniently.

 #### Alice co-signs the transaction